top of page

 Menopause

-Menopause is experienced by every woman to some degree, in their lives.
+Menopause is experienced by every woman, to some degree, in their lives.
 Some women experience early menopause due to genetic factors or illness.
 Others experience it as a result of treatment for uterine, ovarian or breast cancer, some juvenile cancers require very aggressive treatment and can bring on early menopausal symptoms.
 Hysterectomy and removal of ovaries for medical reasons such as Fibroids and Endometriosis will bring early onset menopause.
 Most women enter menopause in their early 50s, as a result of diminishing ovarian reserves and dropping oestrogen levels, this is a natural part of the cycle of life.

 Menopause is the term used when menstrual cycle has stopped completely, generally for in excess if 12 months.